glf30/1a-intro-to-modules/assignment/readme.md

 # 1A.
 Assignment

-Your goal is to finish the following functions in their respective files and then test them inside a diffrerent `main.js` file by exporting them
+Your goal is to finish the following functions in their respective files and then test them inside a different `main.js` file by exporting them

 ### Problem Descriptions